Jakhongir222/puppies-api-backend/Readme.md

 ### Testing

-We have supplied a starter tests to get going, please add more as TDD rules!
+I have written some tests, Feel free to contribute add more test according to TDD rules!